danialzainul/bootstrap-challenges/README.md

 Practice the Bootstrap grid.
 Learn how to build various grids with different responsive behaviors.

 ### `02-Advanced-Bootstrap-grid`
-Now that you are Bootstrap-grid experts, learn two advanced but very usefull techniques using the grid.
+Now that you are Bootstrap-grid experts, learn two advanced but very useful techniques using the grid.

 ### `03-Bootstrap-mockup-v1`
 A challenge to get you familiar with most common Bootstrap CSS classes.